treebeardtech/nbmake/README.md

 **Who is this for?** Research/Machine Learning Software Engineers who maintain packages/teaching materials with documentation written in notebooks.

----
-**✨ New: save your energy when investigating GitHub actions failures with our [Pull Request Bot](https://github.com/marketplace/treebeard-build)**

----

 ## Functionality

 1. Executes notebooks using pytest and nbclient, allowing parallel notebook testing